titusdecali/clack-tree-select/examples/README.md

 - ↑↓ Navigation
 - ←→ Expand/collapse directories
 - Space to toggle selection
-- Ctrl+E to toggle expand/collapse all
+- Shift+E to toggle expand/collapse all
-- Ctrl+A to toggle select/deselect all
+- Shift+A to toggle select/deselect all
 - Enter to submit
 - Ctrl+C to cancel (standard terminal shortcut)